NateBainer/tinyApp/README.md

+# TinyApp ReadMe

-Configuration instructions
+1. Configuration instructions
-Operating instructions
+2. Operating instructions
-A file manifest (a list of files in the directory or archive) Copyright and licensing information
+3. A file manifest (a list of files in the directory or archive)
+4. Copyright and licensing information
-Contact information for the distributor or author
+5. Contact information for the distributor or author
-A list of known bugs[3]
+6. A list of known bugs[3]
-A changelog (usually aimed at fellow programmers)
+7. A changelog (usually aimed at fellow programmers)
-A news section (usually aimed at end users)
+8. A news section (usually aimed at end users)

-CONFIGURATION INSTRUCTIONS
+### CONFIGURATION INSTRUCTIONS

+  ##### Clone project from github repository git@github.com:NateBainer/tinyApp.git

+  ##### Initialize Repository
+  - GIT INIT

+  ##### Install following dependcies
-  Make sure you have the following dependencies installed (these versions or newer)
+  Make sure you have the following dependencies installed (these versions or newer) with npm install
     "bcryptjs": "^2.4.3",
     "body-parser": "^1.19.2",
     "cookie-session": "^2.0.0",